dwarvesf/playground/Market report/2024-august.md

 [https://x.com/ajassy/status/1826608791741493281](https://x.com/ajassy/status/1826608791741493281)

-## The Next Thing After Generative UI is Generative Apps
+## The next thing after generative UI is generative apps

 We’re seeing the future unfold right before our eyes with generative UI, but the next big leap is already here: generative apps.
 Claude and ChatGPT are already capable of generating mini applications from a user prompt and allowing direct access to them.
 Imagine this: a super app where you describe out loud the app you need, and it’s built for you in moments.
 This could be incredibly useful for a lot of random one-off tasks, and we’re basically there.